varlamzhordania/CampaignMaker/README.md

 - `EMAIL_USE_TLS`: (False/True).
 - `EMAIL_HOST_USER`: user
 - `EMAIL_HOST_password`: password
+-
+<h5>NOTE: for development you dont have to fill email service fields<h5/>
 <h5>NOTE: in production default database will be POSTGRESQL unless you change it at `production.py`<h5/>
 <h5>NOTE: in development mode will use SQLITE unless you change it at `development.py`<h5/>